 Thank you for your continued understanding and cooperation as we work to maintain a safe environment for our patients and team.

 We have limited entry points into the hospital and screening everyone – employees, providers, patients and the limited permissible visitors currently allowed – who enters the building.
 The following provides additional details about both safety measures:

 Limited Entry Point: Until otherwise notified, everyone entering the facility should come through our north entrance.
 This entrance is open 24 hours a day.
 All other entry points will be closed until further notice.

-Screening Process: All patients, visitors and staff entering the facility will be screened with questions regarding respiratory symptoms and travel history and will also have their temperature checked. speak further with someone, or come back at a later date.
+Screening Process: All patients, visitors and staff entering the facility will be screened with questions regarding respiratory symptoms and travel history and will also have their temperature checked.
+Based on the screening, visitors may be asked to speak further with someone, or come back at a later date.
 Screening will occur upon every entry.

 Wear a Mask: Everyone entering the facility will be required to wear a mask.
 Masks will be provided if you don't already have one.